top of page

 “Look, I know you’re doing your best, but there’s no way to sugarcoat this.
 Jennings wanted your budget for her Climate Initiative, but I bought you a little time.”

 “That too.
-I’m shelving it and closing out the Jupiter mission instead.”
+I’m closing out the Jupiter mission instead.”

-“You’re my brightest astrophysicist and NASA needs a win.
-I’m desperate and our Mars mission is the best chance we have.
+“You’re my brightest astrophysicist, and NASA needs a win.
+I need a win.
+Your Mars mission is our best chance.
 So, find those microbes.
 I can’t hold her off for long.”
 Click.

-Julie stared out the windshield, feeling both relief and urgency from Boxman’s call.
-She appreciated his continued support.
-He fast-tracked her up the ranks, recognizing her talents, even passing those with more seniority.
-But Earth’s crisis made funding space exploration unpopular, and Boxman needed a success story to hold off the politicians.
+Julie stared out the windshield.
+She felt like one weight had been lifted off her shoulders but the pressure to succeed felt even heavier.
+She glanced at the briefcase containing her computer, knowing the solution lie inside if only she could unlock it.
+With her fingernails tapping the steering wheel, her thoughts shifted to Boxman’s budget move.
+He had recognized her talents and fast-tracked her up the ranks, passing those with more seniority.
+But Earth’s climate crisis made funding space exploration unpopular, and Boxman needed a success to hold off the politicians.
 He wants me to save NASA.

-She leaned back against the headrest, her damp shirt clinging to her skin.
-She thought about all the bureaucratic and technical hurdles she had overcome, and finally, after six years, her rover was exploring Mars.
-But now, President Jennings wanted to take her historic mission away.
-I can’t let that happen.
-Glancing in the rearview mirror, she gave herself a determined stare, put the gearshift into drive, and spun out of the parking lot.
+She took a deep breath and leaned back against the headrest, her damp shirt clinging to her skin.
+She thought about the hurdles she had overcome, and finally, after six years of challenging work, her rover was exploring Mars.
+But now, President Jennings wanted to snatch away her historic mission.
+Glancing at her reflection in the rearview mirror, she gave herself a determined stare.
+Got to figure this out.
+She gritted her teeth and spun out of the parking lot.

 Julie unlocked the door to her one-bedroom condo.
 Waiting for her on the entranceway rug was Gizmo, her orange and white Persian cat.
-His soft purring and welcoming meow eased the tension she carried from the Boxman conversation.
+His soft purring and welcoming meow eased the tension she carried from the day’s disappointing search.
 She scooped him up and smiled as his scratchy tongue scraped against her cheek.
 “Hi, buddy.
 Let’s go into the kitchen.
 I need an emergency wine.”
 Walking past her bare walls, she set her computer on the counter and poured a small glass of buttery chardonnay.
-She took a long, savoring drink, grabbed a ready-made meal from the refrigerator, and slid it into the microwave.
+She took a long, satisfying drink, grabbed a ready-made meal from the refrigerator, and slid it into the microwave.

 After a quick water-saving shower, Julie strolled back into the kitchen, feeling refreshed, her damp hair hanging limp on her shoulders.
-She fed Gizmo, and when the microwave dinged, she placed the pasta on the counter beside her laptop.
+She fed Gizmo, and when the microwave chimed, she placed the steaming pasta on the counter beside her laptop.
 Stabbing her fork into her mindless meal, Julie booted up her computer with renewed determination.
-Time to fix this.

 “I’m getting nowhere, Giz.
 No matter what I try, the program spits out the same search criteria.”
 She closed her laptop.
-“Going to be another long night but right now, my brain needs a break.”
+“Going to be another long night, but right now, my brain needs a break.”
 She brewed some tea and retreated to the soft leather sectional in the living room, perforated with Gizmo’s claw marks.
-He trotted behind and hopped up next to her.
-“Let’s watch The Martian.
-Matt Damon always cheers me up.”
-She stretched her legs on the ottoman and selected the movie from her YouTube library.
+He trotted behind and climbed into Julie’s lap.

-Julie eased into the plush cushions and took a sip of her Lavender brew, its warmth and fragrant aroma calming her.
+Julie eased into the plush cushions and sipped her Lavender brew, with its soothing.
 “C-2’s performing so well.
-He’s dependable, just like you.”
-Stroking Giz’s head, she fast-forwarded to her favorite scenes.
+He’s dependable, just like you,” she said, stroking Giz’s head.

 When she answered, Julie gasped, “I know how to find ‘em, Marge.
 It’s the chlorates.
 Pair them with the methane.
 Where there’s both is where we’ll dig.”